 KoHoSo first got online in 1998 with an old WebTV box and took to the Internet and computing like a duck to water.
 Within months, he had learned HTML and built his first website, “Uncle Fry’s WebTV Radio Links” which was wildly successful as almost one-quarter of all of that service’s subscribers visited it at least once.
 After getting a personal computer for the first time in 2001, he is now fully proficient in the areas of online security and even builds his own computers.
 He has also built several other successful websites over the years, both personal and for business.
 KoHoSo is a proud proponent of GNU/Linux and all open-source programs but keeps full tabs on Microsoft Windows to help his many friends that find themselves stuck in Bill Gates’ digital version of Hell.

-While KoHoSo admits that his political views more often than not lean toward the left, it would not be correct to call him a Democrat.
+While KoHoSo admits that his political views more often than not lean toward the left, it would not be correct to call him an absolute Democrat.
 As a student of history and somebody that has actually read both the United States Constitution and the Federalist Papers on multiple occasions, he is not happy with either major political party.
-KoHoSo’s view is that all six of the most recent presidents should have been impeached for major constitutional violations.
-He also holds views on certain issues that would be more at home in the Republican Party than with the Democrats.
-His main beef is that, now more than ever, how we all react politically is being driven by “The Man” (moneyed interests) who really doesn’t give a damn about divisive issues such as abortion, affirmative action, gun control, and the like as long as he continues to get to squeeze every dime he can out of American consumers.
+KoHoSo’s view is that six of the seven most recent presidents should have been impeached and removed from office for major constitutional violations.
+He also holds views on certain issues that would be more at home in the Republican Party (the pre-Trump version) than with the Democrats.
+His main beef is that, now more than ever, how we all react politically is being driven by "The Man" (moneyed interests) who really doesn’t give a damn about divisive issues such as abortion, affirmative action, gun control, and the like as long as he continues to get to squeeze every dime he can out of American consumers.

 Aside from Internet pursuits, KoHoSo’s main hobby is collecting music of almost all types.
 His love of music is reflected on this site at the Radio page where almost anything outside of the current Top 40 can be found and streamed.